Qasr El Nil Bridge: Route

 Qasr El Nil Street crosses over the Nile on the bridge, from the east bank area Tahrir Square—Liberation Square in downtown Cairo, past the huge Mogamma government building and the headquarters of the Arab League, then onto the Qasr El Nil Bridge over the river to Gezira Island.
 There it meets Opera Square and the Cairo Opera House, with connections north to the Cairo Tower and the Zamalek district, and south across the island to the Tahrir Bridge across a smaller branch of the Nile to Tahrir Street in the Agouza district on the west bank.

 Construction and name

-The previous bridge on the site, El Gezira Bridge, was built between 1869 and 1871 by Linant de Bellefonds with the participation of France's Five-Lilles Company.
+The previous bridge on the site, El Gezira Bridge, was a swing bridge built from 1869 to 1871 by Linant de Bellefonds with the participation of France's Five-Lilles Company.

 The foundation stone for the present Qasr El Nil Bridge was laid by King Fuad I on February 4, 1931.
-After over two years of construction, undertaken by Dorman Long & Co.
+It was also a swing bridge, though almost double as wide as the original, and after over two years of construction, undertaken by Dorman Long & Co.
 Ltd, King Fuad inaugurated the bridge's opening on June 6, 1933.

 The bridge was originally named Khedive Ismail Bridge after King Fuad's father, Khedive Isma'il Pasha.
 After the Egyptian Revolution of 1952, the bridge was renamed, along with other Egyptian buildings and bridges.
 This bridge was renamed Qasr El Nil in Arabic, which translates to Palace of the Nile.